Royal Opera House loses appeal over viola player’s hearing damage

-The Royal Opera House has been found responsible for causing hearing damage to a viola player who worked in the Covent Garden orchestra
+The Royal Opera House has lost its appeal over the life-changing hearing damage to a viola player who worked in the Covent Garden orchestra

 The Royal Opera House said it was "surprised and disappointed" by the judgement.

 Last year, Mr Goldscheider won a landmark High Court case, which was appealed by the ROH.
 The company was ordered to pay £750,000 in compensation, as well as legal costs.
 The case also opened the door for other musicians to sue employers for hearing damage.

 Chris Goldscheider joined the Royal Opera House orchestra in 2002 as number eleven viola, before being promoted to number six.
 He claimed that during a rehearsal, noise levels were so high, his hearing was immediately and irreversibly damaged.

 As a result of sitting in front of the Principal trumpet, Mr Goldscheider developed Acoustic Shock.

 What is acoustic shock?